The education of

 consider your situation to determine which options are best for you.
 Tax

 student's eligibility for financial aid and who has control over the money used

 for college.
 In certain circumstances, it might be better to have the child

-pay the education expenses rather than the parent; in
+pay the education expenses rather than the parent.

 Keep the following in

-- Coverdell Education Savings Account
+- Does the student have a Coverdell Education Savings Account?

 Whether a student is claimed as a dependent on your tax

 benefits available for education expenses.

 A student is someone enrolled

 dependent on their parents' return.
-If your child must file a

 Scholarships and Grants

 condition for receiving the scholarship or grant.